Loft insulation costs and savings

 First, check whether you have any insulation at all in your loft and, if you do, how much.

-If you do already have some insulation in your loft but it falls short of the recommended 270mm, then you could make further savings on your energy bills by topping it up.
+If you already have some loft insulation but less than the recommended 270mm, then you could save more on your energy bills by topping it up.

 Loft or roof insulation?